shohoku11wrj/shohoku11wrj.github.com/_posts/way/Technology/2014-01-27-spam-filter-two.md

 <span class="pic">Figure 5: ROC curves of improved NB</span>

 So, for this part, I implemented Graham’s method for Bayesian Filtering, and made a little improvement for taking frequency into consideration.
-By the way, I think Graham should have already taken frequency into account after published the first version of his Spam Filter, or he would not have mentioned those words about Spoof in the [Better](10) post.
+By the way, I think Graham should have already taken frequency into account after published the first version of his Spam Filter, or he would not have mentioned those words about Spoof in the [Better (2003)](10) post.

 [10]: http://www.paulgraham.com/better.html